SirWumpus/post4/README.md

 - - -
 ### EVALUATE
 ( `i*x` `caddr` `u` -- `j*x` )
-Save the current input source specification and make the string described by `caddr` and `u` both the input source and buffer, reset >IN to zero, and interpret.
+Save the current input source specification and make the string described by `caddr` and `u` both the input source and buffer, reset >IN to zero (0), and interpret.
 When the parse area is empty, restore the prior input source specification.

 - - -
 ### EXECUTE